-· Is there consensus in leadership on how compensation practices relate to the organization's business goals? · Are managers and supervisors equipped to make aligned and equitable compensation decisions? · How are employees involved in establishing or understanding the wage structure? · Are employees free to discuss compensation issues among themselves?
+• Do leaders agree on how compensation practices relate to the organization's business goals? • Are managers and supervisors equipped to make aligned and equitable compensation decisions? • How are employees involved in establishing or understanding the wage structure?

+· Are employees free to discuss compensation issues among themselves?

-Who benefits from the compensation system and who suffers? · Is the ratio of pay between the highest-and lowest-paid employees reasonable? · Do the firm's and employees' values around compensation align? · How do compensation practices support everyone to do their best work? · Is there equal access to desired opportunities and benefits?
-How is interest gauged and availability determined?
+Who benefits from the compensation system? • Is the ratio of pay between the highest- and lowest-paid employees reasonable? • Do the firm's and employees' values around compensation align? • How do compensation practices support everyone to do their best work? • Is there equal access to desired opportunities and benefits?
+How are interest gauged and availability determined?